MFAbdulMuksith/Demo.test/log-monitoring.md

 With this setup, you’ll have a comprehensive monitoring stack that includes both metric monitoring (via Prometheus) and log monitoring (via Loki).

 ---

+Continuing from where we left off, let’s ensure your monitoring stack is fully functional with **dashboards, alerts, and log visualization** in Grafana.
+Here are additional steps for refining the setup and ensuring everything is ready for use:

+### Step 7: Create Dashboards and Panels in Grafana

+Once Loki is set as a data source in Grafana, you can start building panels that visualize logs.
+Here’s how:

+1. **Create a New Dashboard in Grafana**:
+   - Go to **Dashboards > New Dashboard**.
+   - Add a new **Panel** to the dashboard.

+2. **Configure Log Panels with Loki**:
+   - In the panel configuration, set **Data Source** to **Loki**.
+   - Use the **Log Labels** to filter logs (such as `job="varlogs"` for Promtail logs).
+   - You can filter by keywords or use regex to refine your logs and highlight important entries, such as errors or warnings.

+3. **Combine Logs and Metrics in a Single Dashboard**:
+   - You can combine panels with data from **Prometheus** (for metrics) and **Loki** (for logs).
+   - This is particularly helpful for correlating metrics like CPU spikes or memory usage with logs, giving you insights into root causes during troubleshooting.

+4. **Customize Visualization**:
+   - Customize the time range, and alert thresholds, and use annotations to mark events of interest directly on your time series graphs.

+### Step 8: Set Up Alerts in Grafana for Logs and Metrics

+Grafana’s alerting can notify you when specific metrics or log patterns are detected.
+Here’s how to set it up:

+1. **Enable Grafana Alerting**:
+   - In **Grafana**, go to **Alerting > Alert Rules**.
+   - Create a new **Alert Rule**.

+2. **Configure Alerts for Logs**:
+   - Choose **Loki** as the data source.
+   - Set the query to match patterns in your logs.
+For example, look for error strings (`level="error"`) in log entries.
+   - Define conditions (e.g., if the log frequency exceeds a threshold in a given time window).

+3. **Configure Alerts for Metrics**:
+   - Choose **Prometheus** as the data source.
+   - Set conditions based on metrics (e.g., if CPU usage is above 90% for a certain duration).

+4. **Set Notification Channels**:
+   - In **Alerting > Notification channels**, configure where alerts should be sent, such as email, Slack, or PagerDuty.
+   - Set the channel in the alert rule to receive notifications based on defined triggers.

+### Step 9: Verify and Test the Setup

+1. **Verify Loki and Promtail**:
+   - Check the logs for both Loki and Promtail containers to confirm they’re running without issues.
+   - Test log ingestion by creating sample logs (e.g., using `logger` on the host system) and verify that they appear in Grafana’s log dashboard.

+2. **Verify Metrics Collection with Prometheus**:
+   - In Prometheus, go to `http://localhost:9090` (or your Prometheus URL).
+   - Confirm that Prometheus is scraping metrics from all configured targets, including `loki:3100` and `cadvisor`.

+3. **Test Grafana Dashboards and Alerts**:
+   - Simulate events (e.g., CPU load or an error log) and monitor how they appear in Grafana.
+   - Verify alert notifications to ensure you’re receiving them as expected in your configured channels.

+### Step 10: Set Up Dashboard Annotations for Correlation

+Annotations can mark significant events or changes on Grafana dashboards, which can help with root-cause analysis.

+1. **Add Annotations in Grafana**:
+   - In **Dashboard Settings > Annotations**, configure annotations to mark events like **deployments, scaling actions**, or **service restarts**.
+   - This lets you correlate changes in system state or configuration with spikes or changes in logs and metrics.

+2. **Add Automatic Annotations via API**:
+   - You can use the Grafana API to create annotations programmatically during deployments or critical events.

+### Optional Enhancements

+Consider adding the following tools for a more robust monitoring stack:

+- **Grafana Tempo**: To capture distributed traces alongside logs and metrics, particularly useful for microservices.
+- **Prometheus Alertmanager Integration**: Connect Alertmanager with Grafana for more complex alert routing and silencing.

+By following these steps, your stack should provide comprehensive monitoring with metrics, logs, and alerting, making it easier to manage and troubleshoot your environment in Grafana.

+---